brevis-network/prover-network-ops/docs/run_bidder_node.md

 3. Use [explorer StakingController](https://sepolia.arbiscan.io/address/0x8B83b9808DE79D5EEE97417bB14f82c41bCcD6F0#writeProxyContract) to `initializeProver` with a default commission rate.
 It will transfer a configured minimum staking amount from your wallet to `StakingController`

 4. Use [explorer StakingController](https://sepolia.arbiscan.io/address/0x8B83b9808DE79D5EEE97417bB14f82c41bCcD6F0#writeProxyContract) to `stake` more as you wish

+5. If you use different account for submitter, please use [explorer BrevisMarket](https://sepolia.arbiscan.io/address/0x7c968e3b1FaE6599958104cbf40d17A4ba0c1d43#writeProxyContract) to `registerSubmitter`.

 ### Run the bidder node